Nevquit/cross_asset_monitor/README.md

             "emailAddress":"your email address",
             "assetblackList":[black asset list]
         }
-  2. when add the no evm chain, need update cross_asset_monitor.getLockedAccount function to suuport the related chains.
+  2. when add the no evm chain, need update monitor_utility>Util>getLockedAccount function to support the related chains.
   3. when add the evm chain, just need to update 'https://github.com/Nevquit/configW/blob/main/chainInfos.json'